The Tales of Wonder Keepers (TV series): Cast

-Gerda - (voiced by Tatiana Shitova (ru)) - the eponymous protagonist of the series, who will turn into a super hero girl at the headquarters.
+Gerda - (voiced by Tatiana Shitova (ru)) - the protagonist of the series, who will turn into a superhero girl at the headquarters.
 There she will transform into the legion of the Keeper of Wonders with a magical circular disk.
 Gerda is the wielder of the magic of the North Wind.

 Kai - (voiced by Prokhor Chekhov (ru)) - a brave inventor who believes in the power of Science.
-Kai's good inventions such as a location-coordinate bow compete against the inventions of Harald.
+Kai's good inventions compete against the inventions of Harald.

-Icy - (voiced by Tatiana Manetina) - five year old Icy, is the daughter of the Snow Queen.
-The young gifted inquisitive magician must adjust to a new world of ordinary life that is far different from where she used to live in the North.
+Icy - (voiced by Tatiana Manetina) - five-year-old Icy is the daughter of the Snow Queen.
+The young, gifted, inquisitive magician must adjust to a new world of ordinary life that is far different from where she used to live in the North.
 Through socialization skills with the Keepers of Wonders, Icy will have to balance her frost power abilities.

 Alfida and Florida - (voiced by Inga Smetanina) - Alfida is a fearless pirate who leads her crew seeking treasure.
 Florida is the fairy of a botanical garden who has super powers over plants.

 Harald - (voiced by Alexander Matveev) - inventor Harald is trying to gain power using a battle robot that runs on sunflower oil.
 The megalomaniac science genius who constantly invents all sorts of mechanisms most formidable weapon is a giant mechanical house.
 The mobile laboratory and fortress has destructive powers.